The opening hours at a number of buildings of the Faculty of Science will change due to the lockdown measures:

 Staff who must enter one of the closed buildings, or sections of SP 904, or must enter in the evening, need to get approval from their supervisor or the institute’s operational manager.
 They must also follow applicable safety regulations.
 To get access to Science Park 904 in the evening, staff need to report to reception in the main hall, and sign in and sign out at the Control Room when entering or leaving the building via the night entrance.

-Adjusted opening hours: 8:00 – 18:00
+BG1 and BG2: 8:00 – 18:00

-From Tuesday 2 June students will also be able to make use of a limited number of the study spaces at the University Library on Singel, taking the necessary 1.5 m distance into account and solely on the basis of reservations.
-You can find more information on the phased reopening of the University Library on uba.uva.nl.
+The University Library is open and you can make use of a limited number of the study spaces at the University Library on Singel, taking the necessary 1.5 m distance into account and solely on the basis of reservations.
+You can find more information about booking your study space and the opening hours of the University Library on uba.uva.nl.
 Only come to the UvA if you do not have any cold or flu symptoms.

 The mail will still be delivered in the MyPup lockers.
 If you do not want to receive your mail through these lockers, you can sent an e-mail to email@example.com with your PO box number.
 Your mail will be stored for you.

 The UvA does not have any parking spaces for its staff or students.
 Only visitors with a parking permit for disabled parking spaces can park nearby.